libuv/libuv/docs/src/guide/basics.rst

 custom memory management.
 Remember to de-initialize the loop using ``uv_loop_close(uv_loop_t *)`` and then delete the storage.
 The examples never close loops since the program quits after the loop ends and the system will reclaim memory.
-Production grade projects, especially long running systems programs, should take care to release correctly.
+Production grade projects, especially long-running systems programs, should take care to release correctly.

 Default loop